MUSL212 Principal Lesson IV

 - VI.
 Catalog Course Description

-- MUSL212, a continuation of MUSL211, is private applied instruction on the student's primary instrument.
+- Students receive private applied instruction on the student's principle instrument.
 Students develop technical competency, learn representative musical repertoire, and advance performance skills in their chosen area of emphasis.
-This course includes a weekly master class.

 - VII.
 Required Course Content and Direction